Developing a massive scraper where users could search more than 200 million people

 Inception - Evolve

 Massive scraping with scalable search engine

 The idea behind Wolfy was to use all the public data that’s already available on the internet to create a search engine where people could find information about companies and their employees.

 One of Wolfy’s main technical challenges was to create a massive scraper that could process all the information we needed.
 This needed to be able to run while being able to run periodically in a cost-efficient way, in order to keep Wolfy’s information up-to-date.

-Another important requirement was to find a person’s work email address given their name and the company where they worked while being polite to email service providers.
+Another important requirement was to find a person’s work email address, given their name and the company where they worked, while being polite to email service providers.

 The backend was implemented in Ruby on Rails, which served as an API for our frontend.
 For the frontend we used Angular, since as a Single Page Application fitted perfectly our use case: less than 10 different screens with lots of expected user interaction on/between them.
 In retrospect, it was a great choice since the web application performed almost as fast as a desktop application, without any lag/delay between page changes.
-Also, the code turned out to be easily maintainable since everything was divided into not-so-big components.
+The code turned out to be easily maintainable since everything was divided into not-so-big components.

-In order to handle the amount of data that Wolfy had to query and to improve speed, we had to architect a sharded database using PostgreSQL.
+In order to handle the amount of data that Wolfy had to query and to improve speed, we had to design a sharded database using PostgreSQL.
 Each shard was responsible for handling data related to one specific country.

 In order to improve scraping speed, we used a pool of thousands of IPs that were rotated between scrapers using proxies.